natcap/invest.users-guide/source/sdr.rst

 An important note about assigning a monetary value to any service is that valuation should only be done on model outputs that have been calibrated and validated.
 Otherwise, it is unknown how well the model is representing the area of interest, which may lead to misrepresentation of the exact value.
 If the model has not been calibrated, only relative results should be used (such as an increase of 10%) not absolute values (such as 1,523 tons, or 42,900 dollars.)
 See the section *Comparison with Observations* below for more information on sensitivity testing and calibration.

-**Sediment retention at the subwatershed level** From a valuation standpoint, an important metric is the difference in retention or yield across scenarios.
+**Sediment retention at the subwatershed level** From a valuation standpoint, an important metric is the difference in retention or export across scenarios.
 For quantitative assessment of the retention service, the model provides spatial information about where sediment is trapped on the landscape, indicating which areas are retaining sediment from upslope, and keeping it from reaching a stream.
 This output is termed *sed_dep* in the watershed summary table and *sed_deposition.tif* in the raster outputs.
 Similarly, the sediment retention provided by different user-provided scenarios may be compared with the baseline condition (or each other) by taking the difference in sediment export between scenario and baseline.
 This change in export can represent the change in sediment retention service due to the possible future reflected in the scenario.
 These retention results may be valued monatarily or non-monatarily, depending on the context - See below in this section for more information on valuation approaches.

 **Additional sources and sinks of sediment** As noted in the model limitations, the omission of some sources and sinks of sediment (gully erosion, stream bank erosion, and mass erosion) should be considered in the valuation analyses.
 In some systems, these other sources of sediment may dominate and large changes in overland erosion may not make a difference to overall sediment concentrations in streams.
-In other words, if the sediment yields from two scenarios differ by 50%, and the part of overland erosion in the sediment budget in 60%, then the actual change in erosion that should be valued for avoided reservoir sedimentation is 30% (50% x .6).
+In other words, if the sediment export from two scenarios differs by 50%, and the part of overland erosion in the sediment budget is 60%, then the actual change in erosion that should be valued for avoided reservoir sedimentation is 30% (50% x .6).

 One complication when calculating the total sediment budget is that changes in climate or land use result in changes in peak flow during rain events, and are thus likely to affect the magnitude of gully and streambank erosion.
 While the magnitude of the change in other sediment sources is highly contextual, it is likely to be in the same direction as the change in overland erosion: a higher sediment overland transport is indeed often associated with higher flows, which likely increase gully and bank erosion.
 Therefore, when comparing across scenarios, the absolute change may serve as a lower bound on the total impact of a particular climate or land use change.